tibo-91/AWS_VPC_IDS/README.md

    - `utils/install_ids.sh`
    - `utils/configure_ids.sh`

+#### 5. Test the IDS

-#### 5. Go on the website and test the IDS by performing SQL injections.
+   Once the `main.sh` has finished running, you can go on the website and test the IDS by performing SQL injections.

-   Once the `main.sh` has finished running, you can follow the given commands by the output:
+   To do so, you can follow the given indications by the output:

    ![Main output](images/main_output.png)

-   You can click on the URL to go on the website, then you will have to setup the database for the lab as it follows:
+   You can click on the URL to go on the website, and you will have to setup the database for the lab as it follows:

    ![Setting up the database](images/setup_db.png)
    ![Setting up the database](images/setup_db2.png)